nasa-gibs/image-compression-research/docs/LERC.md

 directly, so the trick is simply to truncate it.
 For instance, 32-bit floating point data can be truncated to 12-bit integer.
 This works well for many applications; for example, we generally don't need full 32-bit precision for height values.
-From Oleg: LERC1 works internally on integer data, which is supported up to 24 bits (32 bits not yet supported).
+LERC1 works internally on integer data, which is supported up to 24 bits (32 bits not yet supported).
 Therefore, input floating point data must first be converted to INT, and in decompression it must be converted back to floating